HelloMikko/Autoversionizer/README.md

-# vsCode AutoVersionizer
+# AutoVersionizer

-vsCode AutoVersionizer is a simple tool that saves you time when updating the versions of your app(s).
+AutoVersionizer is a simple tool that saves you time when updating the versions of your app(s).
 Every time you press `ctrl + s` in Visual Studio Code (VSCode), the tab is saved as normal and the version number in the `package.json` file is automatically updated.

 ## Installation and Usage